kubeshop/tracetest/docs/advanced-selectors.md

 This is a problem, because if we apply the same assertion to both spans, one of them will fail.
 We could try to use `nth_child` but that could break if a http request failed and the retry policy kicked in.
 Thus, the only way of filtering that is based on the context when it was generated.
 For example: using its parent span to do so.

-We could use the `purchase-api` parent to ensure just `http` class to the `auth-api` triggered by the `purchase-api` would be selected:
+We could use the `purchase products` parent to ensure just `http` class to the `auth-api` triggered by the `purchase-api` would be selected:

 ```css
 span[service.name="cart-api", name="purchase products"] span[service.name="auth-api" tracetest.span.type="http"]